-The Fans icon on the KIB 10.1" Central Monitor Capacitive Touch Panel displays the Exhaust Fan Control page to turn the fans and rain sensor override on or off and control the fan speed.
+The Fans icon on the 2026 KIB 10.1" and 5" Capacitive Touch LCD with Standard User Interface displays the Exhaust Fan Control page to turn the fans and rain sensor override on or off and control the fan speed.
+The same screens will also appear on the KIB Connected Solutions app once installed on a mobile device.